 The first 2 are for the sake of each person, the second 2 are for the sake of the group.
 All 4 are needed for the sake of the agreed upon cause or purpose.
 In the case of high functioning individuals, resolution of immediate tasks is easy to come by.
 Highly extroverted individuals can talk over one another until they seem to have verbalized all thoughts are ready to move.
 Just to name a few examples.

 But what about when there is a communication breakdown or a misinterpretation of agreements?
 Or worse, someone veers off the tracks?
 This is where a chairperson is very helpful.
 Call them your point person, director, mediator, whatever; they are necessary.

-- A trusting environment.
+- Create a trusting environment.
 No one will be betrayed, it is safe to be on the team, and things agreed to will get done.

-- A sense of freedom.
+- Create a sense of freedom.
 Regardless of level of empowerment needed, each person comes to the table as a separate agent in how they respond and act.

-- Brings clarity before you leave the table.
+- Bring clarity before you leave the table.
 Communication is steered, plans are articulated, people are arranged for the best possible outcome.

-- A safe accountability.
+- Make a safe place of accountability.
 They hold everyone accountable to the directive.
 There is freedom, but all have freely chosen to be part of the group; trust is built by everyone carrying their weight, and upholding the mission together.